 If the title-winning season of 1994/95 was all about the SAS strike partnership of record signings Alan Shearer and Chris Sutton, the season that followed was more like SOS.
 After Kenny Dalglish moved ‘upstairs’ into a director of football type role, Ray Harford came in as manager.

-Despite winning the opening game, the champions got off to a bad start in the defence of their crown and were more or less out of the title race before it had even really began.
+Despite winning the opening game, the champions got off to a bad start in the defence of their crown and were more or less out of the title race before it had even really begun.
 With just six games gone, they had picked up just four points.
 Rovers slipped to as low as 11th but a second-half of the season rally, spearheaded by Shearer, ensured they ended the 1995/96 campaign in seventh place and 21 points off the top.

 Leeds United (1992/93)